Rutvikp-07/Rutvikp-07/README.md

 ## 📌 Featured Projects

 ### 🤖 Disha – AI Chatbot
 AI-powered chatbot built with Java, JSP, Servlets, MySQL, and Ollama for dynamic response generation.

-### 💸 OneBuckAid
+### 💸 OneBuckAid *(Team project — Kverty)*
 OCR-based UPI donation verification platform using React, Supabase, n8n, and LLaVA.
+Built as part of a small team during my work at Kverty — I focused on the n8n OCR workflow and Supabase backend integration.

-### 🛡️ StayAway
+### 🛡️ StayAway *(Team project — Kverty)*

-Real-time safety and monitoring system with authentication and backend services powered by Supabase.
+Real-time scam detection platform with authentication and backend services powered by Supabase.
+Built as part of a small team during my work at Kverty — I contributed the rule-based fraud detection logic and backend features.

 ---